 There are further mentions of "The Caldwell Trio", but they reference one or more different groups.
 For example, the Caldwell Trio that appeared at the Free Will Baptist Church in Oak Grove, Illinois in October 1975 was from Texas.
 Also, there was a Caldwells record on C.M.P. ("Empathy"/"Let Yourself Grow"), probably from 1972; in the short clip I heard, it seems to be a Latin-flavored jazz instrumental.

 Having nothing to do with the group, the March 29, 1973 Edwardsville [Illinois] Intelligencer had an article on the Miss Black Madison County contest.
 One of the judges was Alex Caldwell, "a music instructor in the East St. Louis Schools."

-Of the recording group, John Dennis died in Philadelphia on November 10, 1963; Helen Stewart Just died in Mt.
-Vernon in February 1983; Alex Caldwell died in East St. Louis in November 1985; and Oleatha Granger died in East St. Louis on August 9, 2006.
+Of the recording group, John Dennis died in Philadelphia on November 10, 1963; Helen Stewart died in Los Angeles on January 29, 1978; Alex Caldwell died in East St. Louis in November 1985; and Oleatha Granger died in East St. Louis on August 9, 2006.

 On the whole, I like the recordings of the Caldwells, even though they weren't particularly successful (other than "I Just Found Out", their records didn't do well at all).
 But Alex Caldwell was a trouper and kept a group going for over 20 years.

-Special thanks to Tony Fournier, Neil Hirsch, Victor Pearlin, and Robert Granger.
+Special thanks to Tony Fournier, Neil Hirsch, Victor Pearlin, Bob Halverson, Joel Scherzer, and Robert Granger.

 1920 Strange It May Seem/There Is No Greater Love - fall 47